kagesite/Card-Shop/README.md

 ## Challenges I faced
 This project was quite the challenge.
 I had to do a lot of research and reading to learn how to use certain things.
-I try my best not to use ChatGPT.
-When I do though, I make sure to put in prompts to help me learn how things work, rather than just ask for the code.
+I tried my best not to rely on ChatGPT, but when I do, I make sure to ask prompts that help me understand how things work, rather than just requesting code.

-Jsonwebtokens was definitely confusing for me.
-I didn't understand how they worked and that part scared me when doing this project.
-After learning and implementing though, I was able to understand it just a little bit more.
+JSON Web Tokens (JWTs) were definitely confusing for me.
+I didn’t understand how they worked, and that part scared me while working on this project.
+However, after learning and implementing them, I was able to grasp the concept a little better.

 ## Conclusion
-This project was quite fun to do and was also a challenge for me.
-Lots of learning happened while building this project.
-I will make sure to include this project in my resumé to give me a better portfolio for my internship hunt.
+This project was quite fun to work on and also presented a challenge for me.
+I learned a lot while building it.
+I will definitely include this project on my résumé to strengthen my portfolio for my internship search.